MacTabish2020/Job-Postings-Scraper-Repo/README.md

-# Job-Postings-Scraper-Repo
-Job Postings Scraper – Naukri.com (Python, Selenium, BeautifulSoup) Built a Python scraper to extract job data from Naukri.com using Selenium for dynamic content and BeautifulSoup for parsing.
-Collected job title, company, location, experience, and date, and saved the cleaned data into a CSV file for analysis.
+Developed a Python-based web scraper using BeautifulSoup to extract book data from “Books to Scrape.”
+Collected details like title, price, availability, and rating across multiple pages.
+Cleaned and exported the data to a CSV file for analysis.
+Demonstrated skills in HTML parsing, pagination handling, and data storage.